vercel/next.js/examples/with-next-auth/README.md

 Deploy it to the cloud with [Vercel](https://vercel.com/import?filter=next.js&utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).

-**Note:** For production you need to know in advance the domain (deployment URL) of your application, as it would be required for OAuth to work, once you have it set it to the `VERCEL_URL` environment variable under the settings of your Vercel project.
+**Note:** For production you need to know in advance the domain (deployment URL) of your application, as it would be required for OAuth to work, once you have it set it to the `NEXTAUTH_URL` environment variable under the settings of your Vercel project.